adiachenko/docker-image-php-nginx/README.md

 This image is based on official PHP-FPM Docker image.

 Additional software:
-- Nginx (with pre-made configs for Laravel, Laravel Octane, Symfony and Wordpress)
+- Nginx (with pre-made configs for Laravel, Symfony and Wordpress)
 - SQLite
 - Composer
 - Xdebug